cabforum/servercert/docs/BRv.1.3.0.md

 ### 1.6.4 Conventions

+Terms not otherwise defined in these Requirements shall be as defined in applicable agreements, user manuals, Certificate Policies and Certification Practice Statements, of the CA.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in these Requirements shall be interpreted in accordance with RFC 2119.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES